COVID-19 Policy Updates Fall 2021

 Updates to Residential Policies and the Housing Agreement

-We are very excited to welcome our students back to campus for Spring 2021.
+We are very excited to welcome our students back to campus for Fall 2021.
 The Residence Life & Housing Office has partnered with others on campus to develop several interim policies that are designed to mitigate the health and safety risks to our community from the potential spread of COVID-19.
-To bolster efforts at compliance with federal and state recommendations, changes have been made to the Housing Agreement, and this includes several new residential policies.
+To bolster efforts at compliance with federal and state recommendations, changes have been made to several residential policies.
 These policies apply to all Roanoke College residence halls and Greek houses.

 Health & Safety.
 Roanoke College is a community of mutual respect and understanding.
 All members of the College’s housing community are expected to comply with the Roanoke College’s Crush COVID-19 Pledge and to act in a manner that demonstrates respect and consideration for the health and safety of all residents.
 The College reserves the right to require any resident to leave College premises if their actions in the housing community pose a health or safety risk to others, or otherwise violate the Student Code of Conduct.